Long Beach | Los Angeles | Orange County | Child Custody Lawyer

 Emergency (Ex parte) Child Custody Orders

-California Family Code Section 3064(a) requires that a court not grant an order modifying custody on an ex parte basis unless the requesting party establish that not to grant it would cause immediate harm to the child or that there is a danger that the child will be removed from California.
-Examples of what would be considered immediate harm to the child include: recent acts of domestic violence by a parent and, sexual abuse of the child
+California Family Code Section 3064(a) requires that a court not grants an order modifying custody on an ex parte basis unless the requesting party establishes that not to grant it would cause immediate harm to the child or that there is a danger that the child will be removed from California.
+Examples of what would be considered immediate harm to the child include: recent acts of domestic violence by a parent and, sexual abuse of the child.

-In California parents are encouraged to resolve their differences over child custody and visitation without the need for a judge to hear their issues and make a ruling.
-That is why parties are sent to classes on cooperative parenting and must attempt to resolve their issues with the help of a court assigned mediator (Family Law Facilitator) before a judge will hear their case.
+In California, parents are encouraged to resolve their differences over child custody and visitation without the need for a judge to hear their issues and make a ruling.
+This is why parties are sent to classes on cooperative parenting and must attempt to resolve their issues with the help of a court assigned mediator (Family Law Facilitator) before a judge will hear their case.